PaNOSC-ViNYL/ase/doc/ase/calculators/vasp.rst

 *seq*: A sequence of three ``int``'s.

-For parameters without default value given, VASP will set the default value.
+For parameters in the list without default value given, VASP will set the default value.
 A complete list of (INCAR) parameters and default values can be found in the official `VASP manual`_.

 .. _VASP manual: http://cms.mpi.univie.ac.at/vasp/vasp/vasp.html